 With Cabrella, the policy pays claims based on invoice value without deductibles.
 The same package described above, if insured with Cabrella, would have a $10,000 settlement.

 The Effect of a Loss on Your Jewelers Block Policy

 If you are a jeweler and have insurance, you have most likely heard of a “No Claims Bonus”.
 For those of you that don’t know about this, a No Claims Bonus is a discount on the premium, usually 10%, when a client is claim free for a particular year.
 Further, policies have credits and discounts built in based on the loss history and profitability of the account over time.

 Although store robberies occur, the most frequent types of losses a jeweler will experience are shipping losses and losses that involve traveling with merchandise.

 As such, if you do have shipping coverage on your jeweler’s block policy, there is a high chance that one shipping loss can end up costing you a lot more than you thought by losing the No Claims Bonus and also losing loss free discounts and credits.

 Many jewelers understand this and want to keep their premiums low.
-In order to accomplish this, they will usually separate out the shipping insurance from their policy and simply insure with a 3rd party like Cabrella.
+In order to accomplish this, they will usually separate out the shipping insurance from their policy and simply insure with jewelry shipping insurance like Cabrella's.
 That way, if there is a shipping loss, the rest of the policy is not affected, and premiums remain low and competitive.